appcove/developer-software/README.md

 <details><summary>delta</summary>

-[Install it](https://dandavison.github.io/delta/installation.html) (the package is called "git-delta" in most package managers, but the executable is just `delta`) and add this to your `~/.gitconfig`:
+Install it and then add this to your `~/.gitconfig`:

 ```gitconfig
 [core]